Are you making the most of two incomes in your retirement planning? Review these three income scenarios and strategies for each.

 The two-salary family

-Both you and your partner are full-time, salaried employees with access to employer-sponsored retirement plans.
+Both you and your partner are full-time, salaried employees with access to workplace retirement plans.
 For this type of family income, your age should play a role in your retirement saving strategy.

 - Save and invest according to your age.
 When you have more income, you have a greater chance of benefiting from equity growth over your working life.
 If you’re young, consider keeping your retirement accounts allocated to higher-risk investments, such as stocks.
 As you get closer to retirement, consider reallocating your retirement savings to lower-risk investments, such as bonds.